Infinite chains in the tree of numerical semigroups: Introduction

 \section{Introduction}

 A numerical semigroup $\Lambda$ is a subset of the non-negative integers $\mathbb{N}_0$, containing $0$, closed under addition and with finite complement in $ \mathbb{N}_0$.
-The elements of $ \mathbb{N}_0$ that are not in $\Lambda$ are the \textit{gaps} and the number of gaps is the \textit{genus} $g(\Lambda)$ of the numerical semigroup.
+The elements of $ \mathbb{N}_0$ that are not in $\Lambda$ are called the \textit{gaps} and the number of gaps is the \textit{genus} $g(\Lambda)$ of the numerical semigroup.
 Intuitively, the possibilities of obtaining numerical semigroups with $g$ gaps seem to increase as the number $g$ increases and indeed computational results have shown this (\cite{m-fibonacci}, \cite{fromentin-tree}).
-It was conjectured in \cite{m-fibonacci}, 2008, that the sequence $n_g$ formed by the number of numerical semigroups of genus $g$, not only is increasing but also grows like the Fibonacci sequence.
-In 2012 it was proved in \cite{zhai} one such conjecture, namely $\dfrac{n_g}{\varphi^g}\xrightarrow{g \to \infty }S$, where $\varphi$ is the golden ratio and $S$ is at least $3.78$.
-The conjecture that remains unproved is that $n_{g-2}+n_{g-1}\leq n_g$ and the weaker one that $n_{g-1}\leq n_g$, already announced in 2007 \cite{m-segovia}.
+It was conjectured in \cite{m-fibonacci}, 2008, that the sequence $n_g$ formed by the number of numerical semigroups of each genus $g$, not only is increasing but also grows like the Fibonacci sequence.
+In 2012, one such conjecture was proved \cite{zhai}, namely $\dfrac{n_g}{\varphi^g}\xrightarrow{g \to \infty }S$, where $\varphi$ is the golden ratio and $S$ is at least $3.78$.
+It remains unproved that $n_{g-2}+n_{g-1}\leq n_g$; even the weaker conjecture that $n_{g-1}\leq n_g$, already announced in 2007 \cite{m-segovia}, remains open.